Downtown Riverfront Park

 As a community, we trace our origins to the river.
 Eugene Skinner created his first plat for this city located along the Willamette River’s southern bank, but severe floods forced him to higher ground.
 He drew a second map of Eugene with the Downtown Park Blocks as its centerpiece and the city took its first step away from the water’s edge, leaving Eugene’s riverfront to be primarily populated by industry for the next 150 years.

-The conceptual design phase is expected to be completed in fall 2018.
+The conceptual design phase was completed in fall 2018.
 Project permitting and construction documentation will follow, with park construction expected to begin in 2020.
 The goal is to have transformed this industrial site into a vibrant Downtown Riverfront Park for current and future generations to enjoy, and just in time for the 2021 World Track and Field Championships.

 Information about the 16-acre Downtown Riverfront Redevelopment can be found at eugene-or.gov/riverfront.

-We received more than 1,700 responses from the community about how they envision the Downtown Riverfront Park.
+During the course of a three-month public engagement process, we hosted three public meetings and received more than 3,500 responses from the community about how they envision the Downtown Riverfront Park.
 Here are some of the highlights: